Don't just do Rockynats. Do Rocky!

 Come for Rockynats, stay for more adventures in our region!

-With the school holidays kicking off straight after Rockynats, Rockhampton offers a plethora of family fun and amazing attractions to enjoy and stick around for.
+With the school holidays right before Rockynats, Rockhampton offers a plethora of family fun and amazing attractions to enjoy and stick around for.

 • From mischievous meerkats and cheeky chimpanzees, otterly adorable otters and Aussie animal favourites, Rockhampton Zoo provides a unique and enjoyable experience for the whole family.
 For something truly memorable, animal encounters are available - but be sure to book early as school holidays can be busy!